-Not Barred: Institution and Recipient each certify that (i) it is not excluded from participation in any state or federal healthcare program, as defined in 42 U.S.C. §1320a-7b(f) for the provision of items or services for which payment may be made by a federal healthcare program; (ii) it has not contracted for the performance of any services or the provision of supplies required for the performance of the Project with any employee, contractor, agent, vendor or vendor's affiliate knowing that the contracting party is excluded from participation in any state or federal healthcare program; and (iii) it is not the subject of any final or pending adverse action, as defined in 42 U.S.C. § 1320a-7a(g).
+Not Barred: Institution and Recipient each certify that (i) it is not excluded from participation in any state or federal healthcare program, as defined in 42 U.S.C.

+§1320a-7b(f) for the provision of items or services for which payment may be made by a federal healthcare program; (ii) it has not contracted for the performance of any services or the provision of supplies required for the performance of the Project with any employee, contractor, agent, vendor or vendor's affiliate knowing that the contracting party is excluded from participation in any state or federal healthcare program; and (iii) it is not the subject of any final or pending adverse action, as defined in 42 U.S.C.§ 1320a-7a(e) and 42 U.S.C.§ 1320a-7a(g).